Robert Frager

 Robert Frager is an American social psychologist responsible for establishing America's first educational institution dedicated to transpersonal psychology.
 Frager is known for founding the Institute of Transpersonal Psychology, now called Sofia University, in Palo Alto, California, where he currently holds the position of director of the low residency Master of Arts in Spiritual Guidance program and professor of psychology.
 Frager has previously acted as president of the Association for Transpersonal Psychology as well as a consultant, educator and a spiritual teacher in the Sufi tradition.

 Early life and education

-Frager attended Reed College in Portland, Oregon from 1957 to 1961.
-He graduated with a B.A. in psychology.
+Frager was born June 20, 1940 in California to a Jewish family.
+He attended Reed College in Portland, Oregon from 1957 to 1961, graduating with a B.A. in psychology.
 He earned a PhD in social psychology from Harvard University in Cambridge, Massachusetts, which he attended from 1961 to 1967.
 From 1963 to 1965, he was a fellow at the East-West Center in Honolulu, Hawaii.
 From 1967 to 1968, he was a research fellow at Keio University in Tokyo, Japan.